 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

 Moana (Auli'i Cravalho) is the daughter of her island tribe's chief.
-She will one day be chief herself, but she has always been drawn to the ocean.
+She will one day be chief herself.
 Her father has always warned her of the danger that the ocean can bring, but she has always been drawn to it anyway.
 She knows there are things beyond the island that her tribe has lived on all these years, and knows that these things are just waiting to be discovered.
 However, her father is very firm in his belief that she is not to feed into that desire.
 She must remain on the island and learn to be a chief like him.

 The Pros & Cons